@graffiti-garden/wrapper-synchronize

-Most of an object's content is stored in its value property, which can be any JSON object.
-However, we recommend using properties from the Activity Vocabulary or properties that emerge in the Graffiti folksonomy to promote interoperability.
+An object's content is stored in its value property, which can be any JSON object.
+However, it is recommended to use properties from the Activity Vocabulary or properties that emerge in the Graffiti folksonomy to promote interoperability.

-The channels and allowed properties enable the object's creator to shape the visibility of and access to their object.
+An object's channels and allowed properties are set by an objects creator to shape the visibility of and access to their object.

 interface GraffitiObjectBase {